Gathering on a Circle with Limited Visibility by Anonymous Oblivious Robots: Gathering algorithm for

 Otherwise, assume that $r$ exists and moves at the same time as $\ell$.
-By the first statement of \cref{l:algocollision}, $s\neq r$, and so $\ell$ still creates a multiplicity point on $s$.
-On the other hand, by the second statement of \cref{l:algocollision}, $r$ does not create a multiplicity point distinct from $s$.
+By the second statement of \cref{l:algocollision}, $s\neq r$, and so $\ell$ still creates a multiplicity point on $s$.
+On the other hand, by the first statement of \cref{l:algocollision}, $r$ does not create a multiplicity point distinct from $s$.
 Again, there is a unique multiplicity point, and we can apply \cref{l:algomult}. \end{proof}

 \begin{lemma} If the swarm forms a rotationally asymmetric configuration with no multiplicity points and an active robot executes rule~4.a, then all robots eventually gather in a point and no longer move. \end{lemma} \begin{proof} Let $t$ be the time at which some robot executes rule~4.a.
 By the third statement of \cref{l:algomove}, such a robot must be either the true leader $\ell$ or the robot $\ell'$ antipodal to $\ell$.
 If it is $\ell'$, we know by \cref{l:algotwo} that only $\ell$ and $\ell'$ are able to move at time $t$.
 However, in this case, $\ell$ is necessarily able to apply rule~3 at time $t$: indeed, since $\ell$ has an antipodal robot, the current configuration coincides with $G(\ell)$, and therefore $\ell$ is the head of $G(\ell)$, i.e., $\ell=g(\ell)$.
-Thus, if $\ell$ is activated at time $t$, it executes rule~3, and we conclude by \cref{l:algorule3}.
+Thus, if $\ell$ is activated at time $t$, it executes rule~3, and we conclude the proof by \cref{l:algorule3}.
 So, if $\ell'$ executes rule~4.a at time $t$, we may assume that no other robot moves at the same time.
 On the other hand, if $\ell$ executes rule~4.a at time $t$, by \cref{l:algomove,l:algotwo} there is at most one other robot $a$ that is able to move at time $t$.
 Such a robot $a$ is not antipodal to $\ell$ (otherwise $\ell$ would be able to execute rule~3, not rule~4.a), it is not able to execute rule~4.a (only $\ell$ or the robot antipodal to $\ell$ could), it has an antipodal robot $a'$, and $\pi/2<cw(a,\ell)\leq \pi$.